archethic-foundation/archethic-node/README.md

 - Linux (Ubuntu 18.04)
 - Mac OS X

-Requires Cassandra/ScyllaDB installation to use for the backend storage
+Requires ScyllaDB/Cassandra installation to use for the backend storage (We recommand ScyllaDB as it's better in resource consumption and performances)

 ## Development